GGLAB-KU/gglab-ku.github.io/_projects/project_alfalfas.md

 #### Goals

-The project will investigate three major research directions to answer the aforementioned RQs:
+The project investigates three major research directions to answer the aforementioned RQs:

  - Large, Structured Dataset of Procedural Information Spanning Multiple Domains: In order to conduct research on data-driven and generalizable models for procedural language understanding, the